 DATA STREAM

-Each TDSP will provide a daily LSE file for any ESIIDs transitioned from IDR to AMS.
-At this time, only AEP will provide the 867IDR interval transaction in addition to the LSE file (see below).
+As default, Each TDSP will provide a daily LSE file for any ESIIDs transitioned from IDR to AMS.
+The indicator chosen to be implemented by MPs will help users identify any Business ESIID that have been converted from the 867IDR interval data stream to the daily LSE data stream.

+Alternatively, at this time, only AEP will provide the 867IDR interval transaction in addition to the LSE file whereby specified ESIs will receive both the daily LSE files and the monthly 867 w/ interval data.

 Market Participants should understand the different output files and formats, unique to each TDSP, and determine which data stream to use to fit their business needs.
-In addition, the indicator chosen to be implemented by MPs will help users identify any Business ESIID that have been converted from the 867IDR interval data stream to the daily LSE data stream.

-AEP proposed a ‘bolt on’ solution whereby specified ESIs will receive both the daily LSE files and the monthly 867 w/ interval data.
-ERCOT will pass along the monthly 867 w/ interval data to the REP of Record (ROR), but will fail loading the transaction into the ERCOT settlement system (LodeStar).

-ERCOT and participating REPs supporting this option.
-For REPs, this supported utilizing current data accessibility for BUSIDRRQ profiled ESIs.

-Oncor is unable to support this solution as they plan to transition away from the MV-90 system which currently produces the monthly interval data for BUSIDRRQ ESIs.
-They prefer to transition to daily LSE files.

-TNMP believed they could support the ‘bolt on’ solution, but would need to confirm.

-CNP is checking internally if they would be able to provide both an LSE and 867, but due to resources constraints any discussions concerning this subject cannot occur until after the backlog of exceptions identified post CIS Conversion have been resolved.

 HISTORICAL DATA ACCESSIBILITY

 REPs (and brokers) are concerned with changing the current process for data accessibility for these larger commercial and industrial customers.
 Today, the REP/broker secures a Letter of Authorization (LOA) and are able to access interval data via TDSP’s portals.